imadegun/gayaProdSystem/docs/epics-and-stories.md

 ---

-_Epics are sequenced for logical dependency flow: Foundation enables Client Management (now enhanced with user-specific R&D projects, revision tracking, advanced pricing, and professional document management), which enables Product Management, which enables Production tracking, Quality Control, and Reporting.
+_Epics are sequenced for logical dependency flow: Foundation enables Client Management (R&D collections in development stage), which enables Product Management (client collections created only from approved orders), which enables Production tracking, Quality Control, and Reporting.
+The critical transition point is when R&D collections become client collections only upon Purchase Order approval.
 Stock management is integrated throughout QC processes.
 Each epic contains vertically-sliced stories completable by single dev agents within focused sessions._